droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 Additionally, note that the windows are locked from the inside and the doors are barred.
 As such, the players cannot open a window or door by use of *thieves tools*.
 Instead, the players can enter the shop by either of the following means:

-* They can break down one or both of the barred doors with a successful DC 20 Strength (Athletics) check.
+* They can break down one or both of the barred doors with a successful DC 25 Athletics check to Force Open.
+Or DC 20 Athletics check to Force Open a window.
 Doing so alerts Henrik, who comes to confront them.
 (Doing so doesn't alert Volenta or the **vampire spawn**, who merely assume Henrik has dropped a coffin or other wooden object.)
-* They can use magic (e.g., *mage hand* or *misty step*) to open the windows or doors from the inside.
+* They can use magic to open the windows or doors from the inside but it's unease task.
 Doing so avoids alerting Henrik, who remains in his current location.

 In either case, Henrik offers no resistance as soon as he sees that the players have entered the shop.
 Instead, he rightfully guesses that they have come to recover the bones and informs them of the bones' location and the danger of the vampire nest, as described in **N6.
 Coffin Maker's Shop**.
 In exchange, he pleads with them to protect him from the vampires, who he rightfully fears will butcher him for his betrayal.
 He won't retrieve the bones alone, but will accompany the players upstairs if demanded.

 Henrik does not know that Volenta has secretly installed a poison needle trap and tripwire bell in the wardrobe secret compartment where the bones are kept.
 He assumes that the players will be able to quietly recover the bones, depart the shop, and escort him elsewhere to safety.

 > [!abstract]+ **Ambushing the Vampires**
 > Players who attempt to ambush the vampires in <span class="citation">N6f.
 Vampire Nest (p.
-118)</span> before recovering the bones must succeed on a DC 14 Dexterity (Stealth) check to approach a crate without awakening the nearby vampires, and a DC 14 Dexterity (Stealth) check with disadvantage to open it.
+118)</span> before recovering the bones must succeed on a DC 21 Stealth check to approach a crate without awakening the nearby vampires, and a DC 20 Stealth check to open vampire spawn's casket, and DC 25 Stealth check to open Volenta's resting place.
+When vampire is killed, make a secret Perception check for each **Unconscious** vampire against killing character's Stealth DC (or DC of any other noise source if such thing happens).
 A woken vampire attacks intruders on sight.
 ## D4b.
 Recovering the Bones
 The bones have been concealed as described in <span class="citation">N6e.
 Henrik's Bedroom (p.
 117)</span>.
 However, Volenta Popofsky has added two additional safeguards to the secret compartment:

-* a **poison needle** trap (<span class="citation">Dungeon Master's Guide, p.
-123</span>), which triggers unless a particular wooden panel is pushed before the compartment is opened, and
+* a **[Poisoned Lock but DC 21 for everything](https://2e.aonprd.com/Hazards.aspx?ID=2)** trap (but use [Clown Monarch](https://2e.aonprd.com/Equipment.aspx?ID=1997) or [Fearflower Nectar](https://2e.aonprd.com/Equipment.aspx?ID=3333)), which triggers unless a particular wooden panel is pushed before the compartment is opened, and
 * a hidden wire attached to the compartment's opening, which connects to a noisemaker at the base of the compartment shaped vaguely like the head of the toymaker Gadof Blinsky, including his jester’s cap and bells.

-The poison needle trap can be identified and disarmed as described in the <span class="citation">Dungeon Master's Guide (p.
-123)</span>.

-> [!warning]+ **Which Needle?**
-> There are two official poison needle traps in *Dungeons & Dragons* 5th Edition: the ***poison needle*** provided on page 123 of the *Dungeon Master's Guide*, and the ***poison needle trap*** provided on page 114 of *Xanathar's Guide to Everything*.
-This guide refers to the former, which merely poisons its victim instead of paralyzing them.

-The hidden wire can be identified before the compartment is fully opened with a successful DC 20 Intelligence (Investigation) check, and disarmed with a successful DC 20 Dexterity (Thieves' Tools) check.
+DC 22 to disarm and detect.

 Opening the compartment without disabling the wire or unsuccessfully attempting to disarm the wire causes the noisemaker to loudly screech, “Is no fun, is no Blinsky!” repeatedly for 1 minute, alerting the vampires in **N6f.
 Vampire Nest**.